Sleep Number® mattresses get their support from the materials and air inside the mattress.

-Only Sleep Number 360® smart mattresses have Responsive Air™ technology.
-If your bed has this feature Responsive Air will be included in the list of Bed control options in the SleepIQ® app
+Please note: Only Sleep Number 360® smart bed have Responsive Air™ technology.
+If your bed has this feature Responsive Air will be included in the list of Bed control options in the SleepIQ® app.

 Your body weight and sleep position add pressure to the air inside your mattress.
 Additional weight from a pet, child or sleep partner can change the feel of your bed.
 We recommend adjusting your Sleep Number® setting any time your mattress feels too firm or too soft.

 Temperature changes in the room and barometric pressure from weather changes impact the air pressure in your mattress, like how weather changes the air pressure in your tires.

 Keep in mind, your bed control device will display the Sleep Number® setting your mattress was last set to.
 If the feel of the mattress doesn’t match the setting on your remote or SleepIQ® app, environmental factors may have increased or decreased the air pressure in your mattress.
 Anytime you experience this, we recommend adjusting the mattress back to your preferred setting.